Comparative Negligence Law

 Victims of negligence may have been partially to blame for the situation that lead to their accident.
 When the victim is partially to blame, compensation is typically reduced to reflect this shared responsibility.
-It may be possible for the court to decide that the victim will not be awarded any compensation, so it is important to consult a personal injury lawyer to get the compensation that is needed and deserved to pay for medical bills, lost wages and other losses.
+It may be possible for the court to decide that the victim will not be awarded any compensation, so it is important to consult a Philadelphia Personal Injury Lawyer to get the compensation that is needed and deserved to pay for medical bills, lost wages and other losses.

 What is Comparative Negligence?

 Comparative negligence involves a situation in which the victim can be considered partially responsible for their injuries.
 While the negligent party is considered to hold the majority of responsibility for the injuries sustained by the victim, the victim’s role in the situation is considered when the civil lawsuit goes to court.

 Most courts will try to determine what percentage of fault the victim has in order to properly reduce compensation according to this responsibility.
 For example, assume that a case of negligence involved injuries that entitled the victim to compensation including damages valued at $100,000.
 If the victim is found to have 20 percent of the responsibility due to their own negligence in the situation, their award will be reduced to $80,000.

 Imagine a situation in which a driver is speeding on the road when a second driver swerves into their lane without using a turn signal.
 Damage done to the first driver’s vehicle and injuries sustained will be due to the inability of the second driver to use a turn signal, but it may be determined that the first driver would have been able to avoid an accident if he had been driving the speed limit.
 The first driver is therefore partially responsible for injuries sustained in the accident because of comparative negligence.